 Power rating on a USB charger

-Every charger has its output specifications printed on it somewhere, often in incredibly tiny print.
-For example: Output 5.1V (5.1 volts4) and 750mA.
-An adapter with that rating can provide 1.5 times the power of a standard USB data connection from your laptop.
-Thus, it would charge your device faster (though not necessarily 1.5 times faster, as things are rarely that simple).
+Every charger has its output specifications printed on it somewhere — often in incredibly tiny print.
+An adapter with the 750mA rating shown above can provide 1.5 times the power of your laptop’s standard USB connection.
+Thus, it might be able to charge your device faster (though not necessarily 1.5 times faster, as things are rarely that simple).

 Power rating on a USB charger

-Another might offer 2.0A (two Amps, or 2000mA).
+Another, as shown above, might offer 2.0A (two Amps, or 2000mA).
 This charger is capable of providing four times the amount of power as a standard USB data connection.
-It’ll almost certainly charge your device faster.
+If your device is capable of using that, it’ll almost certainly charge your device faster.

 What the device is doing at the time matters